garima-mahato/END2/Session 2-BackProp_Embeddings_and_Language_Models/Readme.md

 Each of the weight in the network is upddated as follows:

-i) negative error gradient with respect to the specific weight(∂Error/∂w<sub>i</sub>) is calculated.
-This indicates the direction in which the error can be minimized by updatig the specific weight.
+i) Error gradient with respect to the specific weight(∂Error/∂w<sub>i</sub>) is calculated.
+Negative error indicates the direction in which the error can be minimized by updatig the specific weight.

 Example:- For w5
 ```